neacsum/utf8/README.md

 The API for Windows profile files (also called INI files) was replaced with an object `utf8::IniFile`.

+### Error Handling
+Invalid characters or sequences can be handled in tow different ways:
+- the invalid character/sequence is replaced by a `REPLACEMENT_CHARACTER` (0xFFFD)
+- the functions throw an exception `utf8::exception`.
+The member `utf8::exception::code` indicates what has triggered the exception.

+The function `error_mode()` selects the error handling strategy.
+The error handling strategy is thread-safe.

 ## Using the library under C++20 standard
 The C++20 standard has [added an additional type `char8_t`](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0482r6.html), designed to keep UTF-8 encoded characters, and a string type `std::u8string`.
 By making it a separate type from `char` and `unsigned char`, the committee has also created a number of incompatibilities.
 For instance the following fragment will produce an error:
 ```C++